-An intermediate report on the progress in the research project (of 2 pages) is due at the end of week eight of the second research project enrolment semester (hurdle; pass/fail).
+Research 2: Towards the end of their second semester, students should have written an intermediate report on the progress in the research project (of 2 pages).
+It is due at the end of week eight of the second research project enrolment semester (hurdle; pass/fail).
+Students will have the opportunity to present a summary of their research report at a poster session in Week eleven.

-A thesis (90% of assessment) is the main requirement due after the full 50 points of enrolment in the research project component.
+Research 3: A thesis (90% of assessment) is the main requirement due after the full 50 points of enrolment in the research project component.
 Two bound hard copies and a soft copy (a PDF file) of the research thesis are to be submitted to the General Office of the School two weeks prior to the end of the teaching period in the final semester of research project enrolment.